greenelab/czi-seed-rfa/manuscript.md

 standardized, quantitative metrics to determine the extent to which low-dimensional representations capture generalizable biolobical features.
-We have developed new transfer learning methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn] (PIs Goff & Fertig).
+We have developed new transfer learning methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn,@1GtRgPRxn] (PIs Greene, Goff & Fertig).
 These provide a strong foundation to compare low-dimensional representations across different low-dimensional data representation technniques.
 Generalizable representations should transfer across datasets of related biological contexts, while representations of noise will not.
 In addition, we have found that combining